KyleZahn/Cryptocurrency-Tracker/README.md

     </div>
 ```

 The most important component of the SPA is the dashboard.
-Each time the dashboard is loaded, POST requests are made to the Coindesk API to receieve and display up-to-date pricing information to the user.
+Each time the dashboard is loaded, GET requests are made to the Coindesk API to receieve and display up-to-date pricing information to the user.
 ```
   ngOnInit() {
     this.loadUser();